-Standalone Agent Deployment Guide
+Agent and Workflow Deployment Guide

 Overview

-- Via Agent Deployer (Default): The SAM platform includes an agent-deployer microservice that dynamically deploys agents via the UI/API
+- Via Agent Deployer (Default): The SAM platform includes an agent-deployer microservice that dynamically deploys agents via the UI/API (only available for agents)

 helm installcommands